Etison/clickfunnels_auth/BIG_PICTURE.md

 you to `/fake_auth` where you'll see a list of users that have been previously authenticated/created in the current system.
 You can click the "become so-and-so" button to sign in to the client app as that user.

+## Outstanding questions

+1) How do we handle session and token expiry interactions?
+    * If a session on `clickfunnels-login` expires should tokens issued to that user also expire at that time?

+2) If a session on `clickfunnels-login` is "lost" by a user deleting cookies, what happens?
+    * We don't have a way to detect this, so maybe the best we can do is to revoke any existing tokens when they log in again?

+3) Is there any reason that a user would need to have multiple tokens active at one time?
+    * Since they tokens are only stored on other servers, and not in the browser or other remote client, I _think_ there's not need for a user to have multiple tokens.